Flooristics, LLC

 The only way to ensure good looks and a lifetime of performance for a vinyl floor is to use the right kind of cleaning products and methods.
 Manufacturers recommend that customers sweep and vacuum the vinyl floor regularly to remove grit and dirt.
 This type of cleaning should be done daily.

-Every few days, customers should also use a damp mob and soapy water to clean the vinyl surface.
-The type of cleaning detergent used must be one that is a neutral detergent, with a neutral pH or one that is only slightly alkaline.
-If the cleaner has too high of an alkali content, it can cause the finish of the vinyl to fade or dull.
+Every few days, customers should also use a damp mop and soapy water to clean the vinyl surface.
+The type of cleaning detergent used must be one that is a neutral detergent, with a neutral pH, or one that is only slightly alkaline.
+If the cleaner has too high an alkali content, it can cause the finish of the vinyl to fade or dull.
 In extreme cases, the high alkali content of the cleaning solution can leave a hazy film on the flooring surface.

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: care of vinyl flooring, cleaning a vinyl floor, floor residue, proper care of vinyl, vinyl flooring